-Microsoft issued three critical updates on Tuesday as part of its monthly batch of updates, plugging holes in Bluetooth and Internet Explorer that could be exploited by a hacker to run malicious code and gain access to
+Microsoft issued three critical updates on Tuesday as part of its monthly batch of updates, plugging holes in Bluetooth and Internet Explorer that could be exploited by a hacker to run malicious code and gain access to a machine.

 The holes in Bluetooth, DirectX and Internet Explorer are rated critical, but security experts said a flaw found in Active Directory should be given high priority by IT administrators, despite being rated important by Microsoft.